 In 1971, the house was gifted by Robert H. Pelletreau to the newly formed Moriches Bay Historic Society.
 The house was moved across the street, rotated 180 degrees, and placed on a new foundation.

 The Pelletreau family continues to support this project through Robert H Pelletreau’s son, Robert Pelletreau Jr. through the gift of Pelletreau-Havens family ephemera.

 Shortly after the house was moved, the cedar roof was replaced, approximately 50 years ago.
 Currently, this roof has deteriorated to the point where it must be replaced.
 We have secured sufficient shingles and other necessary materials to do the roof.
 We need your continued support for additional funds to complete the purchase of materials and pay for labor to get the job done.

 Thank you for your support in the past.
-We look forward to your continued support in getting the new wood roof installed and the Havens Homestead secured for future generations.
+We look forward to your continued support of future restoration projects in securing the Havens Homestead for future generations.